ikosmala/mylead-cli/README.md

 ## Introduction

-This document outlines the steps to create a CLI MyLead API Tool, which includes fetching data from an API, storing it in a Pandas DataFrame, providing a CLI interface using Typer, and visualizing the data using Seaborn.
+This document outlines the steps to create a CLI MyLead API Tool, which includes fetching data from an API, storing it in a Pandas DataFrame, providing a CLI interface using Typer, and visualizing the data using Plotly.

 ---